Description

 Route Resources

-- Pedalnorth has a shorter 22km mile route with turn by turn descriptions and GPX starting from Sedburgh.
+- Pedalnorth has a shorter loop with turn-by-turn directions and a GPX file, starting from Sedbergh.

 Share

-- If you have ridden the natural mountain bike trails in the Howgills abd Bowderdale Beck in the North Dales and South Lakes then please come share your experiences by posting your GPS routes, pictures, videos and reviews to the listing
+- If you have ridden the natural mountain bike trails in the Howgills and Bowderdale Beck in the North Dales and South Lakes then please come share your experiences by posting your GPS routes, pictures, videos and reviews to the listing.